A wise sage once said:

 And if you already knew these places were cheap, check out some more reading about Maine and the cheapest places in the country:

-How We Determined The Cheapest Places To Live In The Pine Tree State For 2018
+How We Determined The Most Affordable Places To Live In The Pine Tree State For 2019

-You can then compare the cost of these things in each of the places in Maine to figure out which is the least expensive.
+You can then compare these metrics in each of the places in Maine to figure out which is the least expensive.